esheldon/desdb/README.md

     cat file | des-query

 By default the output format is csv.
 You can control this with the -f/--format option.
-Possibilities are csv,space,json,pretty,pyobj.  pretty is a formatted in nicely for viewing but is not good for machine reading.  pyobj can be read from python using eval
+Possibilities are csv,fits,space,json,pretty,pyobj.  pretty is a formatted in nicely for viewing but is not good for machine reading.  pyobj can be read from python using eval

 You can also get a listing of tables with -l, and describe tables with -d.